Baked Chicken Cordon Bleu

 Thank you Amy.
 It’s a fabulous dinner!

 OH I love your no-fuss approach to chicken cordon bleu!
-This makes it way more attractive for me to try.
+This made it way more attractive for me to try.
 I have a little one right now and every minute I can take off dinner prep time is a major win!
 Thanks!

 Thanks!
 I don’t have kiddos but I’m all for no fuss with cooking!
 Thank you for the comment Marie-Charlotte!

 If you were to ask me what was my favorite chicken recipe, cordon blue would be one of my top picks, that’s for sure.
-This recipe is excellent and absolutely inviting.
+This recipe is excellent and absolutely delicious.
 And great tip on thigh meat – thank you!

 Thank you Danielle!
 It’s one of my favorites, the second being saltimbocca. 🙂